top of page

 Alot of owners start with the right mixture and consistency for their substrate but make it far too shallow.
 There are no issues in topping up the substrate, but if you have Hermit Crabs down, you will need to be careful to not collapse their caves.

 You can add 3cm of substrate on top of the current substrate every week.
 Adding to much will weigh down on the tunnels.
+Simply sprinkle the new substrate over the top of the current one and avoid pushing down.

 Why is my substrate dry